dipietrantonio/pdf4py/README.md

 document as a sequence of paragraphs, images, and other objects that can be normally considered *content*.

 Therefore, they require a separate implementation built on top of `pdf4py`.
-In don't exclude that in the future these functionalities will be made available as modules in this package, but I am not planning to do it anytime soon.
+In don't exclude that in future these functionalities will be made available as modules in this package, but I am not planning to do it anytime soon.